On the sensitivity of the subspace predictor to behavioral perturbations: Introduction

 \section{Introduction}

-Prediction from data is a canonical problem across many areas, including machine learning, signal processing, and control.
-A common theme across these areas is to extract low-complexity structure that can be exploited for forecasting and decision making.
-In systems and control, this viewpoint has given rise to subspace-based methods for system identification \cite{van2012subspace} and \gls{DeePC} \cite{coulson2019data}.
-However, most existing robustness analyses are expressed in terms of matrix representations of the data \cite{berberich2020data, de2019formulas}, rather than the underlying subspace itself.
-Consequently, they do not directly address the coordinate-free sensitivity of subspace-based prediction to perturbations.
-In this work, we study the robustness of subspace prediction under perturbation at the subspace level.
+\IEEEPARstart{P}{rediction} from data is a canonical problem across machine learning, signal processing, and control, where a common theme is to exploit low-complexity structure for forecasting and decision making.
+In systems and control, this viewpoint has led to subspace-based methods for system identification and data-driven prediction/control \cite{van2012subspace, markovsky2008data, coulson2019data}.
+Behavioral systems theory \cite{willems1986time, markovsky2021behavioral} provides a trajectory-based representation of finite-horizon \gls{LTI} systems: the set of admissible trajectories forms a linear subspace that can be constructed directly from data.
+The subspace predictor \cite{markovsky2008data} uses this behavioral subspace to predict future outputs from past input-output data and prescribed future inputs.